 Most drones in this price range don’t have any kind of image stabilization, so you will get blurry and shaky videos, but with Ryze Tello, this isn’t the case.
 Thanks to its powerful Intel VPU, the images are digitally stabilized in real-time.
 But do remember that the Tello camera is not mounted on any type of gimble, so the video is still not very perfect compared to high-end drones with mechanically stabilized gambles.

-Although you cannot expect a low budget drone to capture the same quality images as Mavic or Phantom, the Ryze Tello drone camera is still pretty good for everyday selfies at birthday parties or great aerial shots while traveling.
+Although you cannot expect a low-budget drone to capture the same quality images as Mavic or Phantom, the Ryze Tello drone camera is still pretty good for everyday selfies at birthday parties or great aerial shots while traveling.
 Its short range of 100m does limit its aerial photography capabilities but to be honest, this drone is not built primarily for photography either.
-It can certainly give the beginners an idea of how the drone camera works, but that’s it.
+It can certainly give kids and beginners an idea of how the drone camera works, but that’s it.

 Related: Holy Stone HS100 Review

 Up till now, we have mostly discussed what the Ryze Tello ‘has’.
 Now, let’s have a look at what it can ‘do’ with all this fancy hardware & software combination.

 Ryze Tello drone uses wifi from your phone and can be controlled up to 100 meters from your phone.
 Since this isn’t a drone designed primarily for aerial photography, you cannot shoot photos from too much height like high-end drones, but the 100m range provides a good enough room for flying around the house and take selfies.

 You can increase the range a bit by using a wifi extender but that is more of a “hack” than an actual official solution so uses it at your own risk.